 - Graphics drop from Intel’s Iris Pro to Intel HD Graphics 5000

 As with any Apple computer, some of this hardware can be upgraded, including the hard drive, storage, processors and memory.
+Make sure to check genuine sd card.
 The hardware comes with a 1.4 GHz dual-core Intel Core i5 processor with Turbo Boost Speeds up to 2.7 GHz, 8GB of memory, next generation 802.11ac Wi-Fi, two Thunderbolt ports and four USB 3.0 ports.

 On top of that, they all come loaded with the latest operating system (OS X Mavericks, which can be upgraded to Yosemite for free later this year), iLife — GarageBand, iPhoto and iMovie — and the iWork suite of Pages, Numbers and Keynote.